dojo-engineering/source-generators/README.md

 }
 ```

-Which will generate code euivalent to this one:
+Which will generate code equivalent to this one:
 ```
 using System;
 using System.Runtime.Serialization;